Friday, September 30, 2022

 Monday, September 26, 2022

-My Monday Prayer: Jesus Calls You
+My Morning Prayer: Jesus Calls You

-My Monday Prayer: Jesus Calls You
+My Morning Prayer: Jesus Calls You

 -Roy Lessin and Marina Bromley, Meeting in the Meadow